vanreeslab/murphy/doc/testing.md

 #### `ValidWaveletKernel.filter_length`
 From `valid_wavelet_kernel.cpp`.
 Asserts that members of `InterpolatingWavelet` related to ghosting size have the correct values.

+#### `ValidPartitioner/TestPartitioner.nblocks_leq_ncpus/0`
+From `valid_partitioner.cpp`.
+Sets up a grid with 16 blocks, adapts (and partitions) it to reduce the number of blocks to two.
+With the current tests configuration, it change the grid from a  number of blocks by CPUs > 1 to a number of blocks per CPUs <= 1.
+Checks that there is no _nan_ or _segfault_.
+Adapts (and partitions) the grid and retrieves its initial configuration.
+Performs the check again.

+#### `ValidPartitioner/TestPartitioner.nblocks_geq_ncpus/0`
+From `valid_partitioner.cpp`.
+Sets up a grid with 16 blocks, adapts (and partitions) it to increase the number of blocks to 128.
+Checks that there is no _nan_ or _segfault_.
+Adapts (and partitions) the grid and retrieves its initial configuration.
+Performs the check again.

 #### `ValidGhost/ValidWaveletInterpolation.ghost_reconstruction_periodic_sin/0-6`
 From `valid_wavelet_convergence.cpp`.
 Sets up a periodic two-level grid with a sinusoidal scalar field, executes a ghost pull, and measures the error in the field (including ghost values).
 The calculation is done at two different spatial resolutions, and the test asserts that the observed convergence rate matches the interpolation order of the wavelet to within a prescribed tolerance.
 For wavelet N.0, the test also asserts that there is no error in the coarse-level ghosts.
 The test parameter represents the number of ghosts in each dimension.